 Earth photos from the ISS (Earth color reference):

 2nd color: https://archive.org/details/as08-14-2384

-Images processed with Paint Shop Pro 6, Canon Digital Photo Professional 3, Registax 6 (wavelets sharpening), Affinity Photo (scratch & dust removal), and FastStone Image Viewer (resizing & jpeg conversion).
+Images processed with Paint Shop Pro 6, Canon Digital Photo Professional 3, Registax 6 (wavelets sharpening), and Affinity Photo (scratch & dust removal)

 About the title: The first photo of the Earth near the lunar horizon was taken by the unmanned Lunar Orbiter 1 spacecraft on August 23, 1966.
 (Taken on film, no less, which was developed while orbiting the moon and then scanned for transmission back to Earth—quite a feat.)
 This photo is frequently described as an Earthrise, but it's actually an "Earthset" rather than a rise: the spacecraft was heading behind the moon as it shot the picture, causing the Earth to sink below the horizon as time progressed (though no one was on board to witness this).
-I believe the Apollo 8 photo above really is the first Earthrise picture.
+The Apollo 8 photo above really is the first Earthrise picture.

 Copyright Info: The Apollo 8 source images are in the public domain, and my processing work on those images is released via a Creative Commons CC By 2.0 license (meaning you can use this picture pretty much however you want, no permission needed).
 I am just the "darkroom guy" for this historic photo, so I would prefer if you credited the image simply to "NASA / Apollo 8."
 If you're using the picture online, consider providing a link to this page so people can read about the making of it.